-Tried and tested top tips for camping with kids to ensure you have a memorable time for all the right reasons!
+Follow our tried and tested top tips for camping with kids to ensure you have a memorable time for all the right reasons.

 Going camping with children can be wonderful.
 It can also be a complete nightmare if you’re not prepared!
 Since the lockdown has kept us all indoors for months, now the UK campsites are finally open again, here’s our guide to having the best family camping trip this summer.

 The most important aspect of any camping trip is always the tent.
 If you get the tent right, you’ll be dry, and that’s essential.
 It should also be spacious enough for the whole family so always go one room up when you buy a new family tent.

 In my experience, being woken in a small tent by a toddler at sunrise day after day can be exhausting.
 Getting the right family tent means you should be able to get enough sleep so that daytimes are spent out and about, exploring and having fun.